 12 Shark Facts that May Surprise You

 Sharks don't have bones but they have great eyesight.
-Celebrate Shark Week by learning something new about sharks.
+Learn something new about sharks.

 1. Atlantic Recreational Shark Fishing: Handling and Release